slipcor/TreeAssist/readme.md

 ## Phoning home

-By default, the server contacts my private server for information purposes.
-It sends your port, IP (for proper server counting), and the plugin version.
+By default, the server contacts www.bstats.org to notify that you are using my plugin.

+Please refer to their website to learn about what they collect and how they handle the data.

-That's it!
-If you want to disable that, set "tracker" to false in the config!
+If you want to disable the tracker, set "enabled" to false in __/plugins/bStats/config.yml__ !

 ***